PlasmaPy/PlasmaPy/docs/formulary/index.rst

 .. nbgallery::

-    /notebooks/physics
+    /notebooks/formulary/*

 Notes for developers
 ====================

-Values should be returned as an Astropy Quantity in SI units.
+Values should be returned as an Astropy |Quantity| in SI units.

 If a quantity has several names, then the function name should be the one that provides the most physical insight into what the quantity